silviawutche/My-Profile/README.md

 # Mission
-My mission is to help a community of learners.
+My mission is to help a community of learners master technical skills through real-world projects and clear, hands-on teaching — empowering them to understand how analytics works, tackle complex projects with confidence, and present their work like professionals, no matter their starting point.

 # About Me :books:
 I am a Data Analyst